ovaleanu/anthos/docs/register_contrail_cluster_in_anthos.md

 $ kubectl annotate namespace pgsql marketplace.cloud.google.com/imagePullSecret=gcr-json-key
 ```

-All these steps were a preparation to deploy an app from GCP Marketplace on the on-prem K8s with contrail ClusterRole
+All these steps were a preparation to deploy an app from GCP Marketplace to the on-prem K8s cluster with Contrail

 Choose PostgresSQl Server from GCP Marketplace